UDL-TF/TF2Chart/README.md

     watchBase: false # enable if you need to watch /mnt/base changes too
 ```

-The watcher attempts to install `inotify-tools` automatically on Alpine/Debian/RHEL images and now keeps a background polling loop (`pollIntervalSeconds`) so merges happen even on filesystems that do not emit inotify events (for example, NFS).
+The watcher streams filesystem events from `fsnotify` and supplements them with a background polling loop (`pollIntervalSeconds`) so merges happen even on filesystems that do not emit inotify events (for example, NFS).
 Pair this with `watchParentDepth` or `extraWatchPaths` on git-sync overlays to follow atomic directory swaps—TF2Chart will watch the overlay mount **and** its parents so the watcher sees the rename the instant git-sync promotes a new checkout, patiently waiting until git-sync recreates the directory.
 Enable `watchBase` only when you need `/mnt/base` change detection; keeping it false reduces recursive watches and avoids hitting `fs.inotify.max_user_watches` on large installs.
 Each pass also removes dangling symlinks inside the view layer, preventing stale references when files are deleted upstream.
 You can override `command`/`args` or supply custom `watchPaths` when monitoring additional directories.

+> **Note**
+> The legacy shell watcher has been replaced with the compiled `watcher` binary located under `src/cmd/watcher`.
+It consumes the same Helm values through JSON env vars, so there is no longer a need to bake `bash`, `apk`, or `inotify-tools` into the image unless you override the command/args manually.

 ## Development